lanlab-org/OAPS-Jifry/Documents/DevDoc.md

 ## Which Area in the Project to Contribute to

 If you wish to contribute to the source code see section **"Project Environment"**.
-However, if you wish to contribute to the project's documentation, homepage, etc, of the non-source-code-related areas.
-You can skip **"Project Environment"** section.
+However, if you wish to contribute to non-source-code-related areas, e.g., documentation, homepage, you can skip that section.

 ## Project Environment

 This project was developed using JSP and a number of other libraries and components.
-In order to run the project on your machine; you'll need to setup the appropriate environment.
+In order to run the project on your machine, you'll need to setup the appropriate environment.
-The following is a list of the current running environment:
+A list of tools or libraries you need to install:
 * [Eclipse Jee 2019-09 IDE](https://www.eclipse.org/downloads/packages/release/2019-09/r)
 * [Apache Tomcat v7.0](https://tomcat.apache.org/download-70.cgi)
 * [JDK-13](https://www.oracle.com/java/technologies/javase-jdk13-downloads.html)